 A Simple Act to Create a Buffer from Stress

-Positive emotions can often go unnoticed.
-Cultivating them is a surprisingly powerful way to build mental and emotional resilience and create a buffer from the chronic stressors in our lives.
+Cultivating positive emotions is a powerful way to build mental and emotional resilience and create a buffer from the chronic stressors in our lives.

 Hate.
 Injustice.
 Fear.
 We don’t have to look far to find evidence of the darker side of humanity.
-Our shadow side is what mainstream media focuses on, and apparently, what our culture responds to.
-However, we can shift our focus towards what heals us, and it can be simpler than we ever imagined.
+Our shadow side is what mainstream media focuses on, and sadly, what our culture responds to.
+However, we can shift our focus toward what heals us—and it can be simpler than we ever imagined.

-One powerful way to lean into these positive emotions on a daily basis is to practice kindness.
-A recent study from Iowa State University showed that spending time silently wishing others to be happy showed a significant increase in measures of empathy, connectedness and happiness as well as a decrease in anxiety.
+One powerful way to lean into these positive emotions is to practice kindness on a daily basis.
+A recent study from Iowa State University showed that spending time silently wishing others to be happy showed a significant increase in measures of empathy, connectedness, and happiness, as well as a decrease in anxiety.
 This is also a form of Buddhist meditation known as metta, or loving-kindness.

 “Before you know kindness as the deepest thing inside,

 you must know sorrow as the other deepest thing.”